 The local cache registry.txt file contains the remotes definitions, as well as the mapping from packages to remotes.
 In general it is not a good idea to add it to the installed files.
-That being said, the remote definitions part of the registry.txt file uses the format required for remotes.txt, so you may find it provides a helpful starting point when writing a remotes.txt to be packaged in a Conan client configuration.

 The specified URL will be stored in the general.config_install variable of the conan.conf file, so following calls to conan config install command doesn't need to specify the URL.